 Like a good matchmaker, all you need to do is tell them why you think it’s a great match!
 The good, the bad and the ugly!

-To summarise, here’s what you need to do to get started in Affiliate Marketing:
+To summarize, here’s what you need to do to get started in Affiliate Marketing:

-2. Sign up for becoming an affiliate with the network
+- Sign up for becoming an affiliate of the network